 A pathway progresses in content specificity, has multiple entry and exit points that allow for stackable credentialing, and ultimately culminates in the attainment of a recognized postsecondary credential.

-CTE concentrators earn 1.5 credits and CTE completers earn 3.0 credits in a single CTE program of study.
+CTE concentrators earn credit in at least two concentrator level courses (may include one explorer level course) and CTE completers CTE completers earn 3.0 credits in a single CTE program of study.

 CTE CERTIFICATIONS & CREDENTIALS

 Career Pathways